 Application deadline is Friday, May 1, at 5 p.m.

 The James Madison University Department of Engineering is seeking dedicated, responsible, service-driven, students to participate in the MadE Leadership Program.

 Students within the program have the opportunity to serve and positively represent JMU and the Department of Engineering, facilitate the connection between the Department of Engineering and the surrounding communities, and be a mentor and spokesperson for the Department through various activities, while mastering the art of technical leadership.

-In order to participate, students must be available for training during the summer months (online) and in person from August 18-21 and will continue during the fall.
-Students must send Jamie Claytor an email stating that they want to be enrolled into Section 5: Engineering Leadership.
+In order to participate, students must be available during the summer months (online), in person from August 24-27 as well as the academic year.
+Students must send Jamie Claytor an email stating that they want to be enrolled into ENGR 480 Section 0001: Engineering Leadership.